pypeit/PypeIt/doc/installing.rst

 Install via ``pip``
 -------------------

-To install the latest release of PypeIt and its required dependencies, execute:
+To install the latest release of PypeIt and its required dependencies, within your virtual environment execute:

 .. code-block:: console